SEO A/B Testing: A Complete Guide to Testing and Improving Organic Search Performance

 Step 6: Repeat, Roll Out Winning Variant, or Rollback

-Use your data analysis to determine the next action.
+Use your analysis of click, impression, and CTR changes, along with statistical significance, to determine your next action.
 You have three options: repeat the test, roll out the change, or rollback.

-For changes that will be rolled out to tens of thousands of pages, ensuring repeatability is sensible.
+For changes that will be rolled out to tens of thousands of pages, confirming that results are repeatable is an important risk-management step.
 Create a second test and control group of pages.
 Re-run the test to confirm the results are repeatable.

 You may also decide to re-run a test on new pages if initial results are inconclusive.